 You can access free, safe and anonymous support through an online mental health community provided by qualified practitioners.

-These services offer no waiting lists and you can be accessed from any Internet connected device - no downloads necessary.
+This service offer no waiting lists and can be accessed from any internet connected device, no downloads necessary.

 Young Adult Community Navigation

-Community Navigators work with young adults to offer an individually tailored service to meet their needs.
-They take support young adults with their goals, including offering help with wellbeing, benefits, housing, employment, education and access to local services.
+Community Navigators work with young adults to offer an individually tailored service to meet their needs, offering help with wellbeing, benefits, housing, employment, education and access to local services.

 This service is provided by local voluntary, community and social enterprise organisations in partnership with Central and North West London NHS Trust.